FarkostInteractive/VerdantPage/Documentation/ComponentReference/VerdantShapeDescriptor.md

 Many components in Verdant have a presence in the game world of some sort.
 VerdantShapeDescriptor is the common component they use to define what shape they should have.

-There are four shape modes to choose between:
+There are four different shape modes to choose between:
 * This Mesh: Looks for a MeshFilter on this GameObject and uses its mesh.
 * Other Mesh: Lets you supply a mesh of your own.
-Useful for objects that don't need a MeshFilter, to specify a lower LOD, or when the mesh hierarchy is more complicated than a single renderer.
+Useful for objects that don't need a MeshFilter, to use a lower resolution version of the main mesh, or when the object is part of a mesh hierarchy that is more complicated than a single renderer.
 * Map: An XZ-aligned plane meant for projecting textures onto other surfaces.
 Use when the texture is more important than the shape.
 * Primitive: Opens a short list of premade meshes.
 Good for prototyping and for simple affectors.